Harry Robertson (musician): Career

 Robertson also produced and composed the music of Hawk the Slayer (1980), Prisoners of the Lost Universe (1982) and Jane and the Lost City (1988), co-writing the script of the first two.
 He wrote a number of film scripts, television series and books, including The Electric Eskimo, The Boy Who Never Was, Sammy's Super T-Shirt.
 He created and wrote the music for the TV series Virtual Murder.

-Personal life
+Personal life and death

-He married Ziki Arbuthnot who inherited the Wharton Barony in 1990.
-They had four children, the eldest of whom Myles is now the 12th Baron.
+He married Ziki Arbuthnot, who inherited the Wharton Barony in 1990.
+They had four children, the eldest of whom, Myles, is now the 12th Baron.

 Harry Robertson died in London in 1996.